wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 ## Labor Demand

-Here is why you want to spend time on Salesforce:
+Salesforce has not been profitable, but its market value (stock price x shares) is growing.
-The company has seen a growth rate of 35% year-over-year unrivaled in the stock market:
+The company has seen a consistent growth rate of 35% year-over-year, which is unrivaled in the stock market:
 ![crm_stock_to_20150718](https://cloud.githubusercontent.com/assets/300046/8766609/e7cf7120-2dfc-11e5-981a-433ceba95b37.png)

-   * Salesforce has not been profitable, but its market value (stock price x shares) is $48 billion dollars.
-   * Microsoft's $50 billion offer was rejected.
+   * Microsoft's $50 billion offer was once rejected.
-   * The prediction is for a buyout/merger with Oracle, where Salesforce CEO Benoiff had worked.
+   * The prediction was for a buyout/merger with Oracle, where Salesforce CEO Benoiff had worked.
    <br /><br />

 Salesforce, as a company, pioneered the 1:1:1 model, donating one percent of its time, equity, and product to non-profit organizations via the <a target="_blank" href="http://www.salesforcefoundation.org/">salesforcefoundation.org</a>